2013–14 Vancouver Canucks season: October

-The Canucks were down in first game of the trip against the Philadelphia Flyers, when Tortarella split up the Sedin twins leading to a comeback win for Vancouver.
+The Canucks were down in first game of the trip against the Philadelphia Flyers, when Tortorella split up the Sedin twins leading to a comeback win for Vancouver.
 While the Canucks were finding ways to win, their power play produced only two goals in 20 opportunities.
 This left the team's power play ranked twenty-seventh of thirty following the game in Philadelphia.
 While the Sedin twins practiced on separate lines following successful stints apart from each other, ultimately second line centre Ryan Kesler was moved to right wing to join them on the top line.
 In their next game against the Buffalo Sabres, Roberto Luongo made 25 saves helping Vancouver to a 3–0 win.
-It was Luongo's 63rd career shutout, giving him sole possession of fifteenth place for all-time shutouts, breaking the tie with Turk Broda.
-The Canucks lost their next two games, before recording three straight wins finishing with a 5–1–1 record - the most successful road trip in team history.
+It was Luongo's 63rd career shutout, giving him sole possession of 15th place for all-time shutouts, breaking the tie with Turk Broda.
+The Canucks lost their next two games, before recording three straight wins finishing with a 5–1–1 record – the most successful road trip in team history.

 The winning streak moved the Canucks into a first place tie in the Pacific Division with San Jose.
 Kesler recorded six goals and three assists on the trip which helped him earn the NHL's Third Star of the Week Award.
 Vancouver split their final two games finishing the month with a 9–5–1 record, putting them in fourth place in the division, three points behind San Jose.
-Although the Canucks were competitive, concerns were raised that the lengthy amount of ice time Tortarella was giving his top players would wear them down as the season progressed.
+Although the Canucks were competitive, concerns were raised that the lengthy amount of ice time Tortorella was giving his top players would wear them down as the season progressed.
 Kesler and the Sedin twins led the league in total ice time among forwards, but trailed Sidney Crosby in terms of average ice time for forwards.